 There are other hangover cures on the market, including the single-serving drink Morning Recovery and hangover supplement Flyby, two products that receive excellent customer ratings on Amazon.

 All three products contain many of the same active ingredients, including DHM, prickly pear, NAC, and milk thistle.
 Only Cheers Health shares the precise amount of DHM contained per serving (1,200 mg per three capsules).

-The other two list the compound in their proprietary blends, where it makes up a percentage of 4,180 mg for Morning Recovery and 1,505 mg for Flyby.
+The other two products list the compound in their proprietary blends, where it makes up a percentage of 4,180 mg for Morning Recovery and 1,505 mg for Flyby.
 This makes it difficult to determine whether one product contains more than the others.

 Pricewise, Morning Recovery currently costs $35 for a six-pack, and Flyby is $35.99 for 90 capsules, which is 30 servings.
 This brings the cost per serving for each product to the following: